WizardingDragon/CCB-Project/README.md

 The following considerations must be (and are) taken into account:

 * The membrane surface tension must be null.
-Consequently, the concentration of lipid in the box must be chosen to obtain a null tension
+Consequently, the concentration of lipid in the box must be chosen to obtain a null tension.
+Be aware that a negative stress correspond to membrane compression.
 * The membrane should not drift.
 Using small forces on the inferior lipid layer, this effect could be mitigated.

 The following parameters are changed between simulations: